 If you’re considering adding napping to your daily routine, you’re probably wondering when to nap.
 When you nap matters because napping too late in the day can make it difficult to fall asleep.

-While it’s best not to nap after 5 p.m. as a general rule, some people who are more sensitive to sleep disruptions may want to finish a nap by 4 p.m. in order to get a restful night’s sleep.
+While it’s best not to nap after 5 p.m. as a general rule, some people who are more sensitive to sleep disruptions may want to finish a nap by 4 p.m. to get a restful night’s sleep.
 Moreover, the National Sleep Foundation suggests taking an afternoon nap between 2 and 3 p.m., especially if you adhere to a standard eating schedule and eat lunch around noon or 1 p.m.

 “That’s because you’ve already eaten lunch and your blood sugar and energy levels will naturally start to dip.
 In fact, your body clock is often programmed to make you feel a little sleepy in the middle of the afternoon,” the National Sleep Foundation explains.